Business Intelligence vs. CRM: Which one is best for you?

 BI tools and CRM tools were built for different purposes.

 BI was developed with a strategic need in mind – the need for intelligence that informs strategic business decisions.
 As businesses faced unstable economic conditions and became more competitive, knowledge became a source of success.
-With the evolution of media and customer power, the size of organisational data grew at an exponential rate and this data unstructured and hard to interpret.
+With the evolution of technology, the size of organisational data grew at an exponential rate and this unstructured data is hard to interpret.
 BI was born in order to rationalise large volumes of data into reports that deliver insight, which then formed the basis of predictions of future conditions, allowing businesses to prepare in advance.
 The analytics side of BI involves external elements such as market / industry data and competitor performance to generate a comprehensive strategic report.
 BI, is therefore not centred around one specific part of the business and is focused on the business as a whole.

 Multiple vs. single data source